Work of Art

 Academies and galleries, museums, researchers, critics, curators, directors, producers and specialists in different fields of art, as well as the artists themselves, form a complex system that guides or determines with their ideas and proposals. what can be considered a work of art at a given moment in history.

-You may be interested: Dance
+You may be interested: Paint

 A good example of this is the work Fountain (1917), a common ceramic urinal that was exhibited in a museum by Marcel Duchamp (1887-1968) more than a hundred years ago as an irreverent act, and which today is valued as a masterpiece, precisely for the way in which that gesture forever transformed the understanding of art.